-Your supervisor will provide the report information to the service area manager or designee in the service area that will be conducting the evaluation.
-The manager will assign a worker.
+Your supervisor will provide the report information to the APS Director or designee in the service area that will be conducting the evaluation.
+The Director or designee will assign a worker.
 Every effort will be made to ensure complete confidentiality and objectivity in completing the abuse evaluation.

-Use of any special local protocol in the evaluation of dependent adult abuse reports involving adult subject's related to department employees will be approved by the service area managers for the area where the adult subject lives and for the worker assigned to the report.
+Use of any special local protocol in the evaluation of dependent adult abuse reports involving dependent adults related to department employees will be approved by the APS Director or designee for the area where the dependent adult lives and for the APS worker assigned to the report.